WavyRockets/wavyrockets.github.io/_posts/2023-07-28-new-feature-case-study.md

 <h2>Approach</h2>

 My first task was to break down the problem statement into the different problems that would need solved as part of this project.
-This required defining the types of users that are likely to play a part in this issue:
+This required defining the type of users that are likely to play a part in this issue:

 * How can we ensure new users join the correct team when signing up?
 * How can we ensure existing users are sorted into the correct team having already signed up?